Ianfeather/ianfeather.co.uk/blog/source/_posts/2013-05-01-should-the-nav-element-be-sectioning-content.markdown

 title: "Should the nav element be sectioning content?"
 date: 2013-05-01 08:52
 comments: true
-categories:
+categories: blog
 ---

 Recently we've been nurturing the document outlines at Lonely Planet to create a simpler snapshot of the page for both accessibility and SEO reasons.
 One thing I was surprised about is how the <em>nav</em> element creates a new section in the document outline.

 Sectioning content requires a heading or it will appear in the document outline as "untitled".

 <div class="blog-grid">
   <div class="column">